DarkSimmons/BetterShip1.0.6/README.md

+# BetterShip

-# AI Order Assistant (REST API + Ollama3)
+- **AI Order Assistant
 - **REST APIs** (Node.js + Express)
 - **SQLite** persistence
 - **Generative AI** using **Ollama locally**

-This is a little project to simplify the management of shipping updates and requests.
+Betterhip is a little project to simplify the management of shipping updates and requests.
 I used REST APIs and Ollama to automatically update the customer and answering simple question about the shipping.
 I've given some guradrails (but sometimes is allucinating).